sampsyo/cs6120/content/blog/2020-12-02-chlorophyll/index.md

   <img width="600" src="https://github.com/Sibylau/cs6120/blob/chlorophyll-blog/content/blog/2020-12-02-chlorophyll/1.PNG">
 </p>

-The above figure shows the performance improvement with sliding window superoptimization, partition synthesizer, and layout synthesizer.
-Another benefit observed is that the partitioning synthesizer produces smalled programs that occupy fewer cores.
+The first and foremost hypothesis is that the proposed partitioning synthesizer, layout synthesizer, superoptimizer and sliding windows technique indeed provide performance gain.
+The authors conducted experiments to compare against heuristic partitioner (**hp**), imprecise layout synthesizer (**il**), no superoptimizer (**ns**), and fixed-windows superoptimization (**fixed s**).
+The above figure shows the results, from which we can see the benefits breakdown for each technique.

+Another advantage is that the partitioning synthesizer produces smaller programs that occupy fewer cores, compared with the heuristic algorithm.
+One drawback of a heuristic partitioner is it relies on manual parameter tuning to ensure that each program fragment fits within the space limit per core.
+The space estimation margin factor $k$ is an example of such parameters, varying with different applications.
+Hence, the synthesizer is more robust than the heuristic.

+The superoptimizer can discover clever optimizations that traditional compilers may not, including logic simplification, strength reduction, and automatic CSE.
+The authors selected three bit logic computations as benchmarks and found that superoptimization provides 1.8x speedup and 2.6x code length reduction on average.
+This observation corresponds to the motivation of leveraging synthesis-aided compilers for unusual and evolving architectures.
+Traditional rewrite-based compilers only perform a limited number of optimizations, for which it is hard for them to catch up with emerging new hardware technologies.

 The authors also evaluate results against expert-written programs on several single-core applications and one multi-core MD5 hash application.
-The programs generated by Chlorophyll are comparable with hand-written programs.

-One interesting observation is that the superoptimizer can discover clever optimizations including logic simplification, strength reduction, and CSE.
+Compared to the experts’ implementation, the programs generated by Chlorophyll is 65% slower, 70% less energy-efficient and uses 2.2x more cores, which argues to be comparable.
 With the help of Chlorophyll, programmers can easily explore different implementations and get out a design with good performance in a short period of time.
-And Chlorophyll can be improved by providing more human insights.
+The compiler can also be improved by providing more human insights.
+For example, adding more highly optimized templates improves performance of generated programs and scalability of the synthesizers.

 ## Questions